 The void in the sister’s perspective is a lack in the movie.
 Unlike the novel, the movie fails to present the dual view from his or her’s perspective.
 Anuja and the tenant’s premier encounter is bizarre.
 The boy picks up a bra and asks the neighborhood girls if it belongs to them.
 When he swings the bra around his wrist, things turn extremely odd, and Anuja snatches it.
 The consecutive interactions are no less annoying.
 The movie crashes to tell Anuja’s story, abstracted in a few scenes.

 Cobalt Blue (2022) Review: A contrast in his and her story

 The politics of gender and family are in the spotlight.
 One of the provoking moments includes Anuja’s dad convincing her to file rape charges, and she refuses to do the same.
 From Tanay attempting to involve in sexual activities in public arenas to crashing into the tenant’s room, their relationship remains unquestioned.
 On the contrary, even though he constantly longs to see the tenant’s room, his sister is usually prohibited.

 Cobalt Blue (2022) Review: Final words

 Overall, the movie breaks down to catch the audience’s attention.
-Although the story comes up with certain interesting and thought-provoking ideas about the loneliness of a queer man in a pre Article 377 age, the movie’s imagery turns out to be a downfall.
+Although the story comes up with certain interesting and thought-provoking ideas about the loneliness of a queer man in pre-IPC 377 abolition, the movie’s imagery turns out to be a downfall.

 Prateik’s restricted screen presence makes it difficult for the audience to connect with him, thus feeling like his character has been undersupported.
 A couple of scenes and parts in the movie don’t set aptly, thus highlighting the flaws in the direction.